Bela B: Personal life

 Bela B lives with his girlfriend Konstanze Habermann and their son in Hamburg.
+He's been living vegan since 2011.

 He is a fan of the German football team FC St. Pauli.
 He is also a keen runner, having completed marathons in Hamburg and New York.
 In 2004, he completed the 20 km event in the 26th Ahrensburg Lümmellauf and the Dracula Transylvania Marathon from Sighişoara to Mediaş, Romania.

 Bela B has also supported many anti-fascist projects, including the initiative "Kein Bock auf Nazis" (No Room for Nazis), which was started by the Berlin punk band ZSK.
 His anti-fascist stance has also been shown in songs such as "Schrei nach Liebe" (Cry for Love) and also "Deutsche, kauft nicht bei Nazis" (Germans, Don't Buy from Nazis).
 Bela made the latter available to download for free from his website.

 Bela is also a big fan of The Simpsons and has expressed a wish to appear in the series.